macthecadillac/vimdo/README.md

 ### Local Configurations

-Same as the global configuration but instead of being in your `init.vim`, these options live in `.external-tools.vim` in a directory within your project.
+Same as the global configuration but instead of being in your `init.vim`, these options live in `.external_tools.vim` in a directory within your project.
 Place it in the root directory (the directory where `.git` is) for it to take effect over the entire project or place it in the same folder as the file being edited for it to take effect in that directory.
 Global configurations will be